-The ‘c’ word (credit 👀), you either love building it up or hate the hassle, but maintaining good credit is key to healthy personal finance.
-It helps you access loans, mortgages and even phone contracts 🌱
+The ‘c’ word.
+Credit.
+Maintaining good credit is key to healthy personal finance.
+It helps you access loans, mortgages and even phone contracts.

-There are a million and one ways to improve your credit score, but using a credit card is a good entry point, allowing you to improve your score on everyday purchases.
+There are many ways to improve your credit score, but using a credit card is a good entry point, allowing you to improve your score every time you pay for your purchases on time ⏰

-When used responsibly, a credit card can come with possibilities, such as air miles and insurance, and a mountain of perks such as cashback and vouchers.
+When used responsibly, a credit card can come with benefits like air miles, insurance and cashback or vouchers.

 How credit cards work